tinfoilsh/verification-center-ui/README.md

 The built-in header includes a close button.
 When clicked, the component:
 - Removes the `open` attribute (hides itself), and
 - Dispatches a `close` event on the custom element.
+It also closes when the user presses Escape while a modal or sidebar is open.

 Vanilla JS: